ANU-RSES-Education/EMSC-4033-2023/Assessment/Assessment1.md

 # Assessment task 1, 2023

+This assessment task is worth 20% of the course mark.
+The assessment is due as a wattle submission on XXX

+It should take the form of a single `jupyter` notebook that you upload.
+We expect to be able to run your examples in the notebook on the course server, so please check this carefully.

 ## A) Consider the following set of requirements: (5 marks)

 When there is a drought in Australia, everyone has to set their garden irrigation to a specific timetable which depends on the day of the week and may alternate week on week.
 Here is an example of the instructions you might receive from the local water authority.

+---

      WATERING TIMES FOR YOUR PROPERTY: